bgao-vt/website/content/home/about.md

 # Biography

-Dr. Bo Gao is currently an Assistant Professor with the Institute of Computing Technology, Chinese Academy of Sciences.
+I am currently an Assistant Professor at the Institute of Computing Technology, Chinese Academy of Sciences, China.
+I work closely with my Ph.D. advisors Prof. Jung-Min "Jerry" Park and Prof. Yaling Yang at Virginia Tech, USA.